Limited Edition of 10

 One-color screen print

-Handmade, 310gsm, Hahnemühle paper with deckle edge and watermark en verso
+Handmade, 310gsm, vintage Hahnemühle paper with deckle edge and watermark en verso

 Signed and numbered by the artist in pencil